mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 ## Introduction

-In Part 1, we built everything from scratch using raw tensors and autograd.
+In Part 1, you built everything from scratch using raw tensors and autograd.
 While educational, this approach doesn't scale to real-world deep learning projects.
 Imagine manually implementing every layer, activation function, and optimizer for a 100-layer ResNet!

 **Part 2 introduces the high-level abstractions** that make PyTorch the framework of choice for both researchers and practitioners: